Take a look at the block-level elements in the image below:

 position property.
 The

-position property can take one of four values:
+position property can take one of five values:

-In the next few exercise, you'll learn about the values in items 2, 3, and 4 above.
-For now, it's important to understand that if you favor the default position of an HTML element, you don't need to set its
+In the next few exercises, you’ll learn about the values in the list above.
+For now, it’s important to understand that if you favor the default position of an HTML element, you don’t need to set its

 In style.css, add a declaration to the